"The U.S. Food and Drug Administration today approved Cosentyx (secukinumab) to treat adults with moderate-to-severe plaque psoriasis.

-Because of Soriatane's teratogenicity, a program called the Do Your P.A.R.T program, Pregnancy Prevention Actively Required During and After Treatment, has been developed to educate women of childbearing potential and their healthcare providers about the serious risks associated with acitretin and to help prevent pregnancies from occurring with the use of this drug and for 3 years after its discontinuation.
-The Do Your P.A.R.T. program requirements are described below (see also PRECAUTIONS section).
+Because of the teratogenicity of SORIATANE, a program called the Do Your P.A.R.T. program, Pregnancy Prevention Actively Required During and After Treatment, has been developed to educate women of childbearing potential and their healthcare providers about the serious risks associated with acitretin and to help prevent pregnancies from occurring with the use of this drug and for 3 years after its discontinuation.
+The Do Your P.A.R.T. program requirements are described below and program materials are available at www.soriatane.com/doyour-part-Program.html or may be requested by calling 1-888-7843335 (1-888-STIEFEL) (see also PRECAUTIONS section).

-- Must have had 2 negative urine or serum pregnancy tests with a sensitivity of at least 25 mIU/mL before receiving the initial Soriatane prescription.
-The first test (a screening test) is obtained by the prescriber when the decision is made to pursue Soriatane therapy.
-The second pregnancy test (a confirmation test) should be done during the first 5 days of the menstrual period immediately preceding the beginning of Soriatane therapy.
+- Must have had 2 negative urine or serum pregnancy tests with a sensitivity of at least 25 mIU per mL before receiving the initial prescription for SORIATANE.
+The first test (a screening test) is obtained by the prescriber when the decision is made to pursue therapy with SORIATANE.
+The second pregnancy test (a confirmation test) should be done during the first 5 days of the menstrual period immediately preceding the beginning of therapy with SORIATANE.
 For patients with amenorrhea, the second test should be done at least 11 days after the last act of unprotected sexual intercourse (without using 2 effective forms of contraception [birth control] simultaneously).
+If the second pregnancy test is negative, initiation of treatment with SORIATANE should begin within 7 days of the specimen collection.
+SORIATANE should be limited to a monthly supply.

 - Must have selected and have committed to use 2 effective forms of contraception (birth control) simultaneously, at least 1 of which must be a primary form, unless absolute abstinence is the chosen method, or the patient has undergone a hysterectomy or is clearly postmenopausal.

-- Patients must use 2 effective forms of contraception (birth control) simultaneously for at least 1 month prior to initiation of Soriatane therapy, during Soriatane therapy, and for at least 3 years after discontinuing Soriatane therapy.
-A Soriatane Patient Referral Form is available so that patients can receive an initial free contraceptive counseling session and pregnancy testing.
-Counseling about contraception and behaviors associated with an increased risk of pregnancy must be repeated on a monthly basis by the prescriber during Soriatane therapy and every 3 months for at least 3 years following discontinuation of Soriatane therapy.
+- Patients must use 2 effective forms of contraception (birth control) simultaneously for at least 1 month prior to initiation of therapy with SORIATANE, during therapy with SORIATANE, and for at least 3 years after discontinuing therapy with SORIATANE.
+A Contraception Counseling Referral Form is available so that patients can receive an initial free contraception counseling session and pregnancy testing.
+Counseling about contraception and behaviors associated with an increased risk of pregnancy must be repeated on a monthly basis by the prescriber during therapy with SORIATANE and every 3 months for at least 3 years following discontinuation of SORIATANE.

 Effective forms of contraception include both primary and secondary forms of contraception.
 Primary forms of contraception include: tubal ligation, partner's vasectomy, intrauterine devices, birth control pills, and injectable/implantable/insertable/topical hormonal birth control products.
-Secondary forms of contraception include latex condoms (with or without spermicide), diaphragms and cervical caps (which must be used with a spermicide).
+Secondary forms of contraception include condoms (with or without spermicide), diaphragms and cervical caps (which must be used with a spermicide), and vaginal sponges (contains spermicide).

 - In the absence of transesterification to form etretinate, greater than 98% of the acitretin would be eliminated within 2 months, assuming a mean elimination half-life of 49 hours.